satishppawar/01_dev_Basic_Java/00a-Java-interview-QA/JavaInterviewQuestionsAndAnswers/readme.md

 - 22 .
 Can you give examples of different utility methods in String class?

 ### Object oriented programming basics
+#### Code - /JavaInterviewQuestionsAndAnswers/src/main/java/com/in28minutes/java/basics
 - 23 .
 What is a class?
 - 24 .
 What is an object?
 - 25 .
 What is state of an object?
 - 26 .
 What is behavior of an object?
 - 27 .
 What is the super class of every class in Java?
 - 28 .
 Explain about toString method ?
+> /JavaInterviewQuestionsAndAnswers/src/main/java/com/in28minutes/java/object/ToStringExamples.java

 - 29 .
 What is the use of equals method in Java?
+> /JavaInterviewQuestionsAndAnswers/src/main/java/com/in28minutes/java/object/EqualsHashCodeExamples.java

 - 30 .
 What are the important things to consider when implementing equals method?
 - 31 .
 What is the Hashcode method used for in Java?
 - 32 .
 Explain inheritance with examples .
+>com.in28minutes.java.oops.inheritance.reuse.TestReuse.java

 - 33 .
 What is method overloading?
+> /JavaInterviewQuestionsAndAnswers/src/main/java/com/in28minutes/java/oops/inheritance/overloading/OverloadingRules.java

 - 34 .
 What is method overriding?
 - 35 .
 Can super class reference variable can hold an object of sub class?
 - 36 .
 Is multiple inheritance allowed in Java?
+> com.in28minutes.java.oops.interfaces

 - 37 .
 What is an interface?
 - 38 .
 How do you define an interface?
 - 39 .
 How do you implement an interface?